cometbft/cometbft/CONTRIBUTING.md

 hitting "Ready for Review" will signal to the maintainers to take a look, and to the rest of the community that feedback is welcome.

+**The team may opt to ignore unsolicited comments/feedback on draft PRs**, as having to respond to feedback on work that is not marked as "Ready for Review" interferes with the process of getting the work to the point that it is ready to review.

 ![Contributing flow](./docs/imgs/contributing.png)

 Each stage of the process is aimed at creating feedback cycles which align contributors and maintainers to make sure: